Protecting What Matters Most

 Sole custody means one party is the only Managing Conservator, in addition to serving as the Primary Conservator.
 It does not necessarily mean the other parent will not be given the ability to act as a Possessing Conservator.

-An emergency temporary child custody order (also known as an ex parte custody order) would be issued only when there is clear and present danger to the child.
+An emergency temporary child custody order (also known as an ex parte custody order) would be issued only when there is a clear and present danger to the child.
 Unless one is issued the parents have the right to determine where the child lives.
-A parent’s acting as though he or she has sole custody and actively attempting to keep the child from the other parent can weaken his or her case later, if there are no grounds for emergency child custody orders or protective orders.
+A parent’s acting as though he or she has sole custody and actively attempting to keep the child from the other parent can weaken his or her case later if there are no grounds for emergency child custody orders or protective orders.

 You are not required to go to court.
 You and your ex may reach an amicable agreement that serves the best interests of your child, and can settle out of court.
 In most cases that is ideal, because the two people who are most intimately familiar with the children and with the family’s situation can craft an arrangement that works for them.

 You’ll only go in front of a judge if you can’t reach a consensus.
-At that point, a perfect stranger (albeit one with judgment and experience) will be doing his or her best to decide what’s right by your child.
+At that point, a perfect stranger (albeit one with judgment and experience) will be doing his or her best to decide what’s right for your child.

 Focus less on how the other parent is a “bad parent,” and focus more on what you offer.
 Focus on what you have done to care for your child.
 Have you gone to medical appointments?
 Do you attend school events?
 Do you read to the child at night?
 Those are examples of things that you can and probably should bring to the judge’s attention.